 Regulatory and legislative standards typically mandate that users must utilize unique credentials known only to the user, ensuring that any actions can be tied to that specific individual.
 Organizations might struggle to prosecute illegal or unauthorized activity if it became evident that the credentials couldn’t unequivocally identify the culprit.
 This prevalence of default passwords means guessing a password becomes an incredibly simple task and this ultimately translates into a compliance failing.

 The data on default passwords

 The annual State of IBM i Security Study analyzes how many system users continue to leverage default passwords.
-The latest data shows nearly 11 percent of user profiles have default passwords (Figure 4).
-Over half of the systems in the study have more than 30 user profiles—27 percent have more than 100 user profiles—with default passwords.
-One system has a total of 2,184 user profiles with default passwords and over two thousand were in an enabled state.
+The latest data shows nearly 15 percent of user profiles have default passwords (Figure 4).
+44 percent of the systems studied have more than 30 user profiles—25 percent have more than 100 user profiles—with default passwords.
+One system has a total of 5,604 user profiles with default passwords and over two thousand were in an enabled state.

 Establish and enforce password policies that make it difficult to compromise a user’s account.
 As of V7.2, IBM i supports the banning of default passwords via the QPWDRULES system value, although consideration must be given to applications or vendor software that creates profiles during installation.

 Reporting tools like Powertech Compliance Monitor make it easy to generate audit reports on a regular basis that compare IBM i user and password information against policy.